aspnetzero/documents/doc/Developing-Step-By-Step-Core.md

 We created an **Application Service** (PersonAppService) and used it from the **Controller**.
 Instead, we could access **Repository** directly from Controller and completely discard the application service.
-AspNet Zero does not enforce any architecture here.
-In AspNet Zero, we use the application layer (application services and DTOs).
+ASP.NET Zero does not enforce any architecture here.
+In ASP.NET Zero, we use the application layer (application services and DTOs).
 Therefore, we implemented it **independent** from ASP.NET MVC.
 This makes application layer re-usable from different presentation layers.
 But if you will only